msprev/panzer/doc/README.md

 panzer sends information to external processes via a json message.
     This message is sent over stdin to scripts (preflight, postflight, cleanup scripts), and embedded in the AST for filters.
-    Postprocessors do not receive a json message.
+    Postprocessors do not receive a json message (if you need the message, you should probably be using a filter).

 ```
 JSON_MESSAGE = [{'metadata':  METADATA,